Surprise Pick-up Pillow - Pillow Month

 Our final installation of Pillow Month comes from Judy Pagels.
 You may know her as a vital member of our sales team and if you're a retailer, you've certainly spoken to her on the phone or at TNNA.
 Judy is known for her love of texture and color, and while she's an experienced weaver, her project had a little surprise in store for her!
 Judy's inspiration for her project was a recently completed bedroom remodel, for which she wanted to design some throw pillows.

-24 yds super bulky, 168 yds each of lace weight and sport weight yarns.
+Warp yarn: 24 yds super bulky, 168 yds each of lace weight and sport weight yarns held together

-Install VDR sections in this order right to left: 3 8-dent sections, 2 5-dent sections, 1 8-dent section.
+Prepare the variable dent reed in this order right to left: three 8-dent sections, two 5-dent sections, one 8-dent section.

-84 doubled warp yarns, 12 bulky warp yarns.
-Thread 53 doubled warp yarns, alternate 1 bulky in a slot and 1 doubled warp yarn in a hole 12 times, end with 19 doubled warp yarns.
+Working from left to right, thread 53 doubled warp yarns (laceweight silk blend and sportweight alpaca rayon blend are used together as one).
+Alternate 1 bulky in a slot and 1 doubled warp yarn in a hole 12 times, end with 19 doubled warp yarns.